 He left ordained ministry to become primary caregiver for his two daughters, while becoming project director and then grantwriter for the Southwest Youth Collaborative, a youth organization he helped found.
 He also served as musician for a number of church gospel choirs, and went on to serve as Village Musician at Holden Village, a church retreat center in the mountains of Washington state.
 Upon returning to Chicago, he became a project coordinator with American Friends Service Committee, coordinating a nationally touring display of combat boots and civilian shoes showing the human cost of war.

 Becoming a musician at Third Unitarian Church in Chicago in 2009 re-awakened his call to ministry, now more clearly grounded in Unitarian Universalism.
 He took classes at both Starr King and Meadville Lombard seminaries, and completed his internship at Unity Temple in Oak Park, IL.
-He is serving as part-time Minister for Social Justice at Unity Temple in addition to serving as part-time Consulting Minister at Quincy Unitarian Church.

 Scott lives in Chicago with his spouse, Gale Holmlund, and their two teenage daughters.